Research

 Convex Volatility Interpolation

 Fast, accurate and arbitrage-free volatility surface fitting remains a core challenge for options desks.
-A framework that casts the problem as quadratic programming in variance space, with intuitive parameters, bid-ask-aware penalties and rigorous treatment of the tails.
+This paper presents convex volatility interpolation (CVI), a framework that casts the problem as quadratic programming in variance space, with intuitive parameters, bid-ask-aware penalties and rigorous treatment of the tails.
+CVI calibrates volatility surfaces in a fraction of a second.

 Abstract